clearlinux/clear-config-management/examples/ciao/README.md

     ansible-playbook -i hosts ciao.yml

 Note: In order to deploy ciao from the latest development branch set `ciao_dev = True` in [group_vars/all](group_vars/all) file or pass the command line argument `--extra-vars "ciao_dev=true"`

+---

+## NOTES:
+### A note on docker hostname resolution
+This playbook uses docker containers to start the [identity service](https://hub.docker.com/r/clearlinux/keystone/) and [ciao-webui](https://hub.docker.com/r/clearlinux/ciao-webui/).

+Docker containers uses /etc/resolv.conf on the host machine filtering any localhost address since 'localhost' is not accesible from the container.
+If after this filtering there is no nameserver entries in the containers /etc/resolv.conf the daemon adds public Google DNS Servers (8.8.8.8 and 8.8.4.4) to the containers DNS configuration.

+This situation can be caused by NetworkManager which automatically populates /etc/resolv.conf and has an option to configure a local caching nameserver.
+If this is your case you can comment the line "dns=dnsmasq" from /etc/NetworkManager/NetworkManager.conf

+Make sure the hosts running docker (controller and compute nodes) have a correctly configured dns server that can resolve the cluster nodes names.